U.S. Geological Survey Home AASG Logo USGS HOME CONTACT USGS SEARCH USGS

 Brief description

-Ongoing study of the New England Appalachians continues to improve our understanding of the regional tectonic framework.
-While the basic concept of New England as a Paleozoic plate tectonic collision zone was established in the 1970's, recent advances in high-precision geochronology have allowed workers to recognize an increasingly complex array of continental fragments, microcontinents, island arcs, sedimentary basins, and other stratigraphic elements that are now incorporated in an intricately deformed, repeatedly metamorphosed, and highly intruded orogenic system.
+While the basic concept of New England as a Paleozoic plate tectonic collision zone was established in the 1970’s, recent advances in high-precision geochronology have allowed workers to recognize an increasingly complex array of continental fragments, microcontinents, island arcs, sedimentary basins, and other stratigraphic elements that are incorporated in an intricately deformed, repeatedly metamorphosed, and highly intruded orogenic system.

-The six New England states are currently represented by state bedrock maps that were compiled at different scales by different authors at different times ranging from 1983 to 2011.
-Each map not only represents the state of knowledge at the time it was made, but also is a reflection of the tectonic framework as understood by the compilers.
+The existing bedrock maps for the six New England states were compiled at different scales at different times ranging from 1983 to 2011.
+Each map not only represents the state of knowledge at the time it was made, but also is a reflection of the tectonic model and stratigraphic perspective selected by its compilers.
 For these reasons there are inconsistencies of many types across state boundaries.
-In addition, more recent detailed work has shown places in every state where the maps need to be updated.
+In addition, more recent mapping has shown places in every state where the state maps need to be updated.

 Proposals, reports, and related information